 In terms of best practices, ensuring that your implementation of the sigmoid function is efficient and numerically stable is essential.
 This means that you should avoid using explicit loops to calculate the sigmoid and instead use vectorized operations or built-in functions.
 Additionally, you should be mindful of the range of the input values and make sure that the sigmoid function is not producing NaN or Inf values.

 The sigmoid function is a mathematical function that takes an input value and outputs a value between 0 and 1.
-It is shaped like an S curve, with a steep slope in the middle and flat slopes at the top and bottom.
+The sigmoid function has an S curve shape, featuring a steep slope in the middle and flat slopes at the top and bottom.

 The derivative of a function tells us how much the function changes in response to a change in its input.
-The derivative is calculated as follows:
+Calculate the derivative as follows:

 d/dx sigmoid(x) = sigmoid(x) * (1 – sigmoid(x))